TheTechnobear/rnbo.example.ssp/docs/DEVENV.md

 awk     c++-analyzer    ccc-analyzer    gcc
 ```

-the location of the buildroot can be changed e.g.
+note: this directory can be overriden using environment var (if you need to..)
 ```
 export BUILDROOT=$HOME/buildroot/ssp/arm-rockchip-linux-gnueabihf_sdk-buildroot
 ```